 Equipment & Logistics

-TRAIL KIDS Program DirectorKim has been skiing since she was five years when her family purchased her fish scale skis with three pin bindings!
+TRAIL KIDS Program DirectorKim has been skiing since she was five years old when her family purchased her fish scale skis with three pin bindings!
 Her passion for skiing took her to Bemidji State University where she competed on the Nordic Ski Team from 1989 – 1992.
 She has also enjoyed racing on Team Rossignol for the last twenty years and continues to complete in local marathons.
 Her second passion is mountain biking and new this year gravel biking!
 Kim has enjoyed sharing both these passions of cycling and Nordic skiing through coaching the youth at TRAIL KIDS.
 In her spare time she enjoys biking, canoeing and ski adventures up at their cabin in Hayward with her husband Craig and daughters Leah and Hannah Rudd.
 Her hobbies include cooking, gardening and traveling to far off places.
 Life long goal is to complete all of the World Loppet race events!
 Kim took the position as Director of TRAIL KIDS in March of 2012.
 Her coaching experience includes:

 - Loppet Nordic Adult, Junior and TRAIL KIDS coach (2006 – 2014)